ton-blockchain/docs/docs/web3/sites-and-proxy.md

    ```
    mv 45061C1* keyring/
    ```

+5. Make sure your webserver accepts HTTP requests with .ton and .adnl domains.

+   For example if you use nginx with config `server_name example.com;`, you need to change it to `server_name _;` or `server_name example.com example.ton vcqmha5j3ceve35ammfrhqty46rkhi455otydstv66pk2tmf7rl25f3.adnl;`.

-5. Run proxy in reverse mode:
+6. Run proxy in reverse mode:

     ```
     rldp-http-proxy/rldp-http-proxy -a <your-server-ip>:3333 -L '*' -C global.config.json -A <your-adnl-address> -d -l <log-file>